ankitects/faqs/src/the-anki-2.1-scheduler.md

 Before updating, it is recommended you export a backup.
 Using the computer version, you can use the File>Export menu item to create a .colpkg file containing all decks and scheduling.
+Using AnkiMobile, you can use the Add/Export option to export a colpkg file.
 In the unlikely case that you run into problems, you will be able to restore from the backup.

 Once you have updated, please sync and choose "Upload" to send the upgraded